-Cecilia ("Cissi") Ovesdotter Alm, Ph.D., is a faculty member in computational linguistics and language science in RIT's College of Liberal Arts and ENGL.
+Cecilia ("Cissi") Ovesdotter Alm, Ph.D., is a faculty member in computational linguistics/language science in RIT's College of Liberal Arts and ENGL.
 She is director of CLaSP, the Computational Linguistics and Speech Processing Lab.
-Additionally, she is among the extended faculty of the Ph.D.
+Additionally, she is among the faculty of the Ph.D.
 Program in Computing and Information Sciences.
 She coordinates the Language Science initiative and is on the faculty of the Digital Humanities and Social Sciences.
 She is affiliated with the Multidisciplinary Research Laboratory, human-centered AI lead in the Center for Human-aware AI, on the leadership team of Personalized Healthcare Technology, and a member of 3M Lab.

-Cissi earned her doctoral degree in Linguistics from the University of Illinois at Urbana-Champaign (with a focus on computational linguistics/meaning), in addition to a Certificate of Advanced Study in Language and Speech Processing and a Certificate of Graduate Specialization in Computational Science and Engineering.
+Cissi earned her doctoral degree in Linguistics from the University of Illinois at Urbana-Champaign focusing on computational linguistics, in addition to a Certificate of Advanced Study in Language and Speech Processing and a Certificate of Graduate Specialization in Computational Science and Engineering.
 Her Master's degree in Linguistics is from the same university.
 Before that, she studied English and American Studies and Scandinavian Studies at the University of Vienna where she also completed coursework in translation studies.

 A passionate teacher, Cissi offers undergraduate and graduate courses.
 She is the advisor for the Human Language Technology & Computational Linguistics immersion and the Language Science minor/immersion.
 She is committed to experiential learning, diversity in and beyond the classroom, as well as internationalizing experiences that prepare students for the global context.